 Here’s the good news:

-Organic farmers are planting more organic seed
+Small-scale organic vegetable growers are planting more organic seed

 Organic farmers believe organic seed is important to the integrity of organic food

-Our findings show that more organic farmers agree that organic seed is important to organic integrity and that having seed that’s bred under organic conditions is important to their success and that of the broader organic industry.
+Our findings show that most organic farmers agree that organic seed is important to organic integrity and that having seed that’s bred under organic conditions is important to their success and that of the broader organic industry.
 It’s broadly accepted that organic farms provide different growing environments from their conventional counterparts.
 Organic plant breeding therefore has the potential to provide seed that’s more optimal for organic agriculture.

 Here are the challenges that remain:

-Most organic farmers rely on conventional seed
+Most organic farmers still rely on conventional seed

 The largest operations still use relatively little organic seed